MariaCoyle/Coursera_Getting_and_Cleaning_Data/README.md

 ### features_info
 features_info provides information about the variables used on the feature vector.
 We do not read it as part of the algorithm.
 ### features
 features has 561 obs of 2 variables that coincide with the 561 variables found in result sets in 'train/X_train.txt' and 'test/X_test.txt'.
-This data is used to name the variables of the result sets.
+This data provides the names for the variables of the result sets.
+It is used to identify the columns that record the mean and standard deviation measurements.
 ### activity_labels
 activity_labels is used to name the activities of the result sets via the 'train/y_train.txt' and 'test/y_test.txt' files.